ApplicationCraft/applicationcraft.com/source/developers/user-guide/product-guide/widget-properties-events/page-properties.html.markdown

 <td width="19">
 </td>
 <td width="765">
   If you want your GA tracking to be javascript free, then you can set the 'Google Analytics Track Code' property for any page you like within your App.
-See [Page Based Tracking Code](/developers/user-guide/product-guide/advanced-features/google-analytics/page-based-tracking-code)
+See <a href="/developers/user-guide/product-guide/advanced-features/google-analytics/page-based-tracking-code">Page Based Tracking Code</a>

 </td>
 </tr>